 Detailed investigations of focal mechanisms in southern California reveal a heterogeneous stress field and variations in faulting style [Yang and Hauksson, 2013] that need to be considered when investigating the effect of applied stress transients on fault activity.
 In this study we rigorously characterize the seasonal periodicity in the seismicity catalog, model seasonal deformation and stress, and evaluate changes in location and mechanisms of earthquakes to better understand the effects of small stress changes resulting from varying surface loads in California.

-The results presented herein and at the SCEC 2015 Annual Meeting describe the first part of a 2-year project plan to test the sensitivity of earthquake occurrence with respect to small external stressing due to seasonal changes in hydrospheric surface loads.
-Completed thus far is the analysis of statistical significance of observed periodicities in California seismicity records [Dutilleul et al., 2015] and hydrospheric load modeling to describe the temporally changing stresses on active fault structures [Johnson et al., SCEC 2015 Annual Meeting; Johnson et al., AGU Fall 2015 Annual Conference].
+The project results spatially and temporally characterize the near surface water storage and test the sensitivity of earthquake occurrence with respect to small external stressing due to seasonal changes in hydrospheric surface loads.
+Completed thus far is the analysis of statistical significance of observed periodicities in California seismicity records [Dutilleul et al., 2015] and hydrospheric load modeling to describe the temporally changing stresses on active fault structures that modulate low magnitude seismicity [Johnson et al., 2017].
+The published and preliminary results for additional components of the study have been presented at conferenced listed 1G.
+Continued modeling efforts are underway to describe addition loading cycles and the possible stressing contribution to the hydrological loading cycle and further describe the modulation of seismicity on California faults.